 When FreeFixer is unable to delete files in normal Windows mode they are registered for delayed removal with FreeFixer's Native Deleter, which removes the files upon the next reboot.
 The actual delete operation is done before the logon screen appear.
 The vast majority of malware can be deleted at this point.
 This strong removal feature is where FreeFixer stand out among the anti-malware tools.

-In order to reduce the number of items appearing in the scan result FreeFixer will not show
+In order to reduce the number of items appearing in the scan result FreeFixer will not show critical system files that are installed as part of Windows.
+For example, no one wants to remove the legitimate explorer.exe or svchost.exe files, so they can safely be hidden from the scan result.

 To further reduce the noise in scan result, FreeFixer has also whitelisted files from some trusted software publishers, such as Apple Inc, Trend Micro Inc, Symantec Corporation, Kaspersky Labs, Microsoft, McAfee Inc and VMWare Inc. Files from the trusted vendors are called trusted files on this web site.
-The trusted files will appear in the scan result, but listed with a green background color and without the the delete checkbox.
+The trusted files will appear in the scan result, but listed with a green background color and without the delete checkbox.
 Please note that the trusted files will not appear in the FreeFixer log file.
 This will make it easier for people helping out at the FreeFixer helper forums, which often use the log file to manually identify the unwanted software.

 To achieve the trusted file whitelisting, FreeFixer uses file signatures and the catalog files located on your system to check if a file is from one of the trusted publishers.